 Where to eat?

 When it's over, don't hesitate and go to a restaurant or food stall to enjoy the best Asian cuisine in the heart of Chinatown.
-If you are a foodie who loves to eat, in this neighborhood you will have a great time.
+If you are a foodie who loves to eat, you will have a great time in this neighborhood.

 Isabel's Traveller Tip